Governance Structure and Operations

 The Board of Directors is composed of a number of directors within the scope provided in the Articles of Incorporation, taking into account the management issues the Board of Directors is required to address.

-1) To ensure management transparency and supervisory objectivity, oversight of management, it is required one-third or more of the directors be independent outside directors, and directors who do not concurrently serve as executive officers constitute the majority of the total number of directors.
+1) To ensure management transparency and supervisory objectivity, the majority of the total number of directors shall be independent outside directors.

 2) The Company considers five to six Outside Directors to be appropriate for ensuring both diversity of discussion and speed of decision-making.